snoyberg/posa-chapter/warp.md

 Since there is no need to switch processes, less context switches occur, and performance is thereby improved.
 This is its chief advantage.

-However, it has two shortcomings.
-The first is the fact that,
-since there is only a single process, only one core can be utilized.
-The second is that it requires asynchronous programming, so code is fragmented into event handlers.
-Asynchronous programming also prevents the conventional use of exception handling (although there are no exceptions in C).
+On the other hand, this architecture substantially complicates the network program.
+In particular, this architecture inverts the flow of control so that the event loop controls the overall execution of the program.
+Programmers therefore must restructure their program into event handlers, each of which execute only non-blocking code.
+This restriction prevents programmers from performing IO using procedure calls; instead more complicated asynchronous methods must be used.
+Along the same lines, conventional exception handling methods are no longer applicable.

 ### 1 process per core